catweisun/prebuilt-ai-for-conversational-bot/README.md

   > confidence score: **0.572350144**<br>
   > entities: **datetime**=2018-07-18

-These are the samples sentences used during the talk about ways to optimize your LUIS model:
+These are the sample sentences used during the talk about ways to optimize your LUIS model:

 - **Find me people with skill hdi**
 - **Show me docs for bmw**